-What Do Electrical Engineering Technologist Do?
+What You Need to Know About Electrical Engineering Technologist

 - Participate in training or continuing education activities to stay abreast of engineering or industry advances.